sanberg/AlertsTelegram4SAPPO/README.md

 ![image](https://user-images.githubusercontent.com/7569642/207359407-0c241b4d-9214-42b4-892c-4e3d0c7067c4.png)

-alertConsumer: name of a consumer, that was set in SAP PO Alert Rule
+*alertConsumer*: name of a consumer that was set in SAP PO Alert Rule.
+This is used as a name for JMS queue in alertingVP.

 *maxAlertCount* is max count of consumed alerts from JMS queue